mmehdig/apl-esslli-19-material/docs/session-4/index.md

 rosrun this_tutorial hello.py
 ```

+*HINT: you can kill nodes with `ctrl+c`*

-You can check its info, in another terminal:
+You can check the information about this node, in another terminal:
 ```
 rosnode info \greeter
 ```